DrIdle/krypto/README.md

 # krypto
-Krypto: Cryto library for Kotlin
+krypto: Crypto library for Kotlin

 This project holds implementation of various cryptographic primitives written purely in Kotlin.